thesaigoneer/atomic-saigon/README.md

 Since it is so easy to rebase I will be making some recipe's per DE.
 In the config directory of this repo you will find additional yaml files, that i rename to recipe.yml and then rebase to.
 You can look through them for my specific adaptations.
 N.B !
 If you rebase to my image (without cloning) you will currently find yourself in:

-- 7th of November 2024: Cosmic DE
+- 15th of November 2024: nwg-shell on hyprland

-The idea of running an alpha on top of ublue-core was irresistible.
-That's what all this was originally made for.
-Be aware that this (with some very minor adaptations) is the Cosmic 'basic' spin; Ublue also has versions of Cosmic on top of Silverblue and Kinoite available.
+Many thanks to https://github.com/kuba3351 for enabling all this on Copr and of course to https://github.com/nwg-piotr, the maker of nwg-shell.
+Read more here: https://github.com/nwg-piotr/nwg-shell/wiki

 ## Idea